-Outcome Main appropriation Revised estimate Medium-term estimates
+Outcome Main Adjusted Revised appropriation appropriation estimate Medi Medium-term estimates

-R thousand 2011/12 2012/13 2013/14 2014/15 2015/16 2016/17 2017/18
+R thousand 2013/14 2014/15 2015/16 2016/17 2017/18 2018/19 2019/20

 Current payments

 Compensation of employees

 Goods and services

 Interest and rent on land

 Transfers and subsidies to:

-Provinces and municipalities •••••••• •••••
+Provinces and municipalities

-Departmental agencies and acc ounts
+Departmental agencies and accounts

-Universities and technikons
+Higher education institutions

-Foreign gov ernments and interr national organi sations
+Foreign governments and international organisations

 Public corporations and private enterprises

 Non-profit institutions

 Households

 Payments for capital assets

-Buildings and other fixed structu ures
+Buildings and other fixed structures

 Machinery and equipment

 Heritage Assets

 Specialised military assets

 Biological assets

 Land and sub-soil assets

-Software and other intangible as ssets
+Software and other intangible assets

 Payments for financial assets

-Total economic classification •••••
+Total economic classification

-In addition, Table A.3 (a) in the Annexure to Overview of Provincial Revenue and Expenditure makes provision for the expansion of economic classification of payment items to be included under the category: "Goods and Services" (the level 4 items no longer the "of which items" as 90 per cent of these are already appearing as the level 4 items).
-Level 4 items is a complete list of items contained at the "Item Segment" in the Standard Chart of Accounts (SCOA) which makes provision for all possible transactions at this level.
-The purpose of the expansion still applies for these level 4 items, providing a summary of the bigger spending items under "Goods and Services" in the Overview of Provincial Revenue and Expenditure or may also include items that are politically sensitive.
+In addition, the Annexure to Overview of Provincial Revenue and Expenditure makes provision for the expansion of economic classification of payment items to be included under the category: "Goods and Services" (38 level 4 items).
 These items bring prominence to a number of payment items and foster improved transparency with regard to some of the relevant detail.